-Why is every blog I write these days about somebody’s poor health, mostly mine?
-My August 29th‘s blog told of my son, Jack, getting struck by a car.
-My September 12th‘s blog, I was getting over a head cold, and now this.
-Last week I sprained my ankle.
-I wish I could say I was snow skiing or dancing on a table top, but no, I just stood up, stumbled and fell.
+Why is every blog I write these days about somebody’s poor health, including mine?
+My August 29th blog about my son, Jack, getting struck by a car.
+In my September 12th blog, I was getting over a head cold, and now this: last week, I sprained my ankle.
+I wish I could say I was snow skiing or dancing on a table top, but no … I just stood up, stumbled and fell.
 Outside of childbirth, it was the most painful thing I’ve ever done.
-And makes me think what a terrible mother I’ve been for not insisting on going up to Ohio to take care of Jack after his accident.
-Update: In October he’s having surgery on his knee and this time, he can’t keep me away…even if I’m on crutches myself.
+And makes me think of what a terrible mother I’ve been for not insisting on going up to Ohio to take care of Jack after his accident.
+Update: In October he’s having surgery on his knee and, this time, he can’t keep me away…even if I’m on crutches, myself.

-The day after my ankle incident, I did manage to shoot a commercial for AETN (waist up viewing only), and Friday conduct my radio show before deciding I needed to stay home and off my foot until I saw a doctor.
+The day after my ankle incident, I did manage to shoot a commercial for AETN (waist up viewing only), and, on Friday, conduct my radio show before deciding I needed to stay home and off my foot until I saw a doctor.
 While I awaited my doctor visit, I sat with my foot up and worked on my computer from home and pondered the power of doing nothing.

 The English have understood this power for a long time, evident by the Monarchy’s form of leadership.
 There’s power in stillness.
 But for me, it’s really hard.
 I’m impulsive to a fault and action-oriented by nature.
 It’s taken me a lifetime to learn how to watch, listen and let things play out.
 God’s will, if I may.